rx9933/Cardio-Disease/README.md

 # Routes
 Note: Proceed only if "To Build Image" is complete and the app is running (step 3).
 The following are various curl commands/routes that can be utilized:
+0. Help Function
+  * To get information about different jobs or functions supported by the application:
+    ```bash
+    curl localhost:5000/
+    ```
+    This will return a large string with different routes and their purposes.

 1. Redis Functionality
     * To add data to Redis:
     ```bash